 If they’re hesitant or don’t know answers to some obvious questions, then they may not be as “reputable” as they or others may claim.

 Good Dachshund breeders always know a great deal of information on the dog that they breed.

-3. Dachshund Coat, Colors & Gender
+3. Dachshund Coat, Color and Gender Affect Prices

 Believe it or not, color and coat of a Dachshund will influence price.
 This is a little bit in the gray area.
 Most people think that reputable breeders don’t charge premiums based on physical characteristics.